TAC Accident Claims Victoria

-All types of motor vehicle accidents are covered by the TAC.
-The accident does not even need to be someone else’s fault for you to have an entitlement to compensation.
+The TAC covers all types of motor vehicle accidents, and it does not even need to be someone else’s fault for you to have an entitlement to compensation.

 A large part of the TAC scheme is ‘no-fault’.
 It provides benefits to people who have been injured in transport accident, regardless of how the accident occurred.